 - "Does the course take substantial account of groups drawn from at least three of the following: African Americans, indigenous peoples of the United States, Asian Americans, Chicanos/Latinos, and European Americans?"
 How is each group incorporated into the course?

 All materials should be submitted directly to the Academic Senate in 320 Stephens Hall #5842.
-The subcommittee meeting dates for the 2012-2013 school year are:
+The remaining subcommittee meeting dates for the 2015-2016 academic year are: